other-realm/rcredits-mobile/README.md

 # Common Good App

+If you have an Android phone and you just want to test it out there, go to: https://github.com/other-realm/rcredits-mobile/tree/Stable/platforms/android/build/outputs/apk and download the two files and then copy them into your phone via USB.
+Then open the files on your phone and they should install themselves

 ## Prerequisites:
 1. If you do not already have git installed (I.E. you are not a programmer/you're not on Linux), install git for your OS at: https://git-scm.com/downloads
 2. If you don't have the Chrome browser on your computer, download that at: https://www.google.com/chrome/browser/desktop/index.html